JeremiahKaren/35percent.github.io/_posts/2020-10-05-no-room-for-social-rent-at-pocket-living-on-the-old-kent-road.md

 Pocket Living, however, want to make up their own rules.
 Their sites are small and it wishes to maximise the number of homes built, so they are all one -bed/one person units, [though 10% of their occupants are couples](https://planning.southwark.gov.uk/online-applications/files/49DC49BD88B13B7B1434CD39C64C23BC/pdf/20_AP_0009-DESIGN_AND_ACCESS_STATEMENT_PART_1-830493.pdf) (pg 9 D&A statement), with most units [barely above the minimum size](http://moderngov.southwark.gov.uk/documents/s90901/Report%202-10%20OSSORY%20ROAD%20LONDON%20SE1%205PA.pdf) allowed (37 sq metres) (OR Table pg 42).

 The amount of open and amenity space for occupants is also squeezed.
-There should be 1,050 sqm private amenity space, Pocket are providing a miniscule 42 sqm.
+In a development of this size there should be 1,050 sqm private amenity space, Pocket are providing a miniscule 42 sqm.
 Developers can compensate for a lack of private space with more communal space, but Pocket falls well short here, too, providing [less than half the amount](http://moderngov.southwark.gov.uk/documents/s90901/Report%202-10%20OSSORY%20ROAD%20LONDON%20SE1%205PA.pdf) required (506 sqm instead of 1,058 sqm; OR 133,134).

 ## Not that affordable